-Watch Associate Professor Rupaleem Bhuyan’s keynote address at the National Day of Remembrance and Action on Violence Against Women event at Hart HouseCategories: Faculty in the News, Rupaleem Bhuyan
+Watch Associate Professor Rupaleem Bhuyan’s keynote address at the National Day of Remembrance and Action on Violence Against Women event at Hart HouseCategories: Faculty, Rupaleem Bhuyan

 December 6, 2019, marked the 30th anniversary of the 1989 École Polytechnique Massacre.
 In commemoration of this day, an event honouring the National Day of Remembrance and Action on Violence Against Women was held in the Great Hall at Hart House.